I have finally finished the cross-stitch box that was a birthday gift 4 years ago. It is a wooden box with a perforated top.

 I also decided to work on one of the puzzles that I took from my mom's house when she passed.
 I would like to donate some of them, but I want to know that each one has all of its pieces.
 This puzzle went together fairly quickly and even had an extra piece.

 I am not sure if that piece goes to one of the other puzzles or was always an extra so I have put it aside.
 I will seal this puzzle box and make a note on the bottom of the day that it was recently completed and that it is not missing any pieces as of that day.

 I am joining Kathy for some Slow Sunday Stitching.
-Pop on over to her site and see what other bloggers are stitching.
-I think I will get some more stitches added to Three Boats today.
+Pop on over to her site to see what other bloggers are stitching.
+I will be working on Three Boats....update next week.